-The big question in the minds of most who want to teach is, "Do I have to do a postdoc?".
-The answer is yes and no. I have met several recent hires who had no postdoctoral training but in today's tight market (at least 100 applicants for each advertised job), they are the exception.
-Postdoctoral training will be beneficial for several reasons: 1) since so many applicants have postdoc experience, those without it might be at a disadvantage; 2) this additional training allows you to learn more techniques and a different system which should provide sufficient experience to teach at least one more course; 3) as a postdoc you should gain more experience with writing grants and increase your publication record; and 4) you will develop a degree of maturity that comes from having to adapt to a new area of research.
-With a few Nobel Prize winning exceptions, the name recognition aspect of your postdoctoral mentor selection is negated by the fact that most faculty members only recognize the names within their field and will not recognize your mentor's name.
+Do you have to do a postdoc in order to teach?
+The answer is yes and no. In today's tight job market (about 100 applicants for each advertised job), those without postdoctoral experience are the exception.
+Postdoctoral training will be beneficial for several reasons: 1) you may learn more techniques and a different system, which should provide sufficient experience to teach at least one more course; 2) you should gain more experience with writing grants and increase your publication record; and 3) you will develop a degree of maturity that comes from having to adapt to a new area of research.

+How do you select your postdoctoral experience?
+With a few Nobel Prize winning exceptions, the name of your postdoctoral mentor will not be easily recognized; most faculty members only recognize the names within their field.
 However, you might find that the name of the institution where you postdoc has a greater impact.
-This does not mean that your quality of training will be better at a name brand institution, but some people will find this attractive which may, in some small way, help you get an interview.
-A very important consideration is whether or not you will be able to take your research with you.
-Some PIs do not let go of their projects for any postdocs, or maybe your research is too difficult to conduct at a PUI with its limited resources.
-For example, if your research requires a P4 biohazard lab, you will never get a teaching job where you are expected to maintain a research program.
-The ideal project for a PUI is one that is cheap, easy to learn, and not subject to intense competition.
-If you are wanting to teach molecular biology and use this in your research, it is understood that this is an expensive discipline but you might want to work with an inexpensive system like Chlamydomonas or Drosophila instead of more expensive ones like mammals or tissue culture.
+This does not mean that the quality of your training will be better at a name-brand institution, but some people will find this attractive which may, in some small way, help you get an interview.
+You should determine before you begin your postdoc whether or not the principal investigator will allow you to take your research with you.
+The ideal project for a primarily undergraduate institution is one that is cheap, easy to learn, and not subject to intense competition.
+If you want to teach molecular biology and use this in your research, it is understood that this is an expensive discipline but you might want to work with an inexpensive system such as Chlamydomonas or Drosophila instead of more expensive ones like mammals or tissue culture.

-Another question that people often wonder is whether they should tell a mentor that teaching is their long-term interest.
-It is a good idea to be honest up front because in the end, you will want a letter of recommendation from the PI so he or she will find out eventually.
+Should you tell a mentor that teaching is your long-term interest?
+It is a good idea to be honest up front because you will want a letter of recommendation from the principal investigator, so he or she will find out eventually.
 If you are considering a lab where the PI is hostile to teaching as a successful career for PhDs, it is better to find this out before you commit yourself to this lab.
-Do not subject yourself to a lab where the PI resents his or her "wasting time" on someone who will "just wind up teaching anyway."
-There are plenty of PIs who do view teaching as an acceptable career since there is a growing perception at the highest levels of science that "alternative careers" must be pursued, though "alternative" is still seen by most as a step down.
+Do not subject yourself to a lab where the PI resents his or her "wasting time" on someone who will "just wind up teaching anyway".
+There are plenty of PIs who view teaching as an acceptable career.

-One aspect that is often overlooked is teaching experience.
+One aspect that is often overlooked during doctoral training is teaching experience.
 Most PhD candidates have to teach for at least two semesters.
 Often, the courses are huge and allow little room for personal input and control of the course.
-If you know that teaching at at PUI is your objective, try to teach more than the bare minimum.
+If you know that teaching at a primarily undergraduate institution is your objective, try to teach more than the bare minimum.
 Offer to guest lecture for your mentor (very few mentors object to this).
 You might be able to teach a course for someone on sabbatical at a local college (either a 2-year or 4-year institution).
 As you gain more teaching experience, ask yourself again if you enjoyed the process.
 Is this what you want to do for the next 30 years?